ryanwebber/bore/docs/index.md

 Bore is a command-line utility for generating build files for Make and Ninja from build templates written in Lua.
 That is, Bore does not build your project.
 It generates the inputs to other build systems - primarily Make and Ninja - that _can_ build your project.
-It attempts to address some of pain points of writing raw build files without having resorting to using more complex build systems such as CMake, Meson, Gradle, etc.
+It attempts to address some of pain points of writing raw build files without having to buy up to more complex and feature-rich meta build systems such as CMake, Meson, Gradle, etc.

 The goal of Bore is to be as intuitive and fast as possible.
-Bore has a much smaller surface area than most alternative meta build systems, and can be learned by looking at just a handful of examples.
+Bore has a much smaller API surface than most alternative meta build systems, and can be learned by looking at just a handful of examples.

 ### Features
-The list of features is pretty small, because the API is pretty small:
+The list of features for Bore is intentionally small and targeted at things Make and Ninja aren't good at on their own (by their own design):
  * Automatic directory creation for build artifacts
- * Out-of-source build configuration
+ * Out-of-source builds made easy
  * File globbing

 ## Getting Started

 ### Installation
 There are currently no pre-built Bore binaries, so it must be built from scratch.
-It's only dependency is `lib-lua`.
+Its only dependency is `lib-lua`.
 The repository also has it's `build.ninja` file checked in so it can be built without an existing bore executable.
 It's written in C, and can be compiled pretty much anywhere if you already have Ninja and `lib-lua`.